Frequently Asked Questions

 What do you shoot your tutorials on?

 All of the tutorials from 28 on were shot on RED Raven.
 That's overkill, but Yellow Dog Party does production as well as mograph, so it's on hand.
 Most of the earlier tutorials were shot on a Canon 50mm 1.4 using Fool Control, some were shot on Nikon glass to go wider, and some of the more recent ones have used Contax Zeiss lenses since Sev and I recorded intros together and had each other to focus.
-The lighting is either natural light from the windows in my studio, or an LED panel bounced into a white reflector so the source is large.
+The lighting used to be either natural light from the windows in my studio, or an LED panel bounced into a white reflector so the source is large.
 Lately, we've been experimenting with lighting.
 We've also switched to using an A7III around Tutorial 153, and we'll likely switch to using the e-mount 50mm 1.8 for autofocus versus the Contax Zeiss lenses.

 How did you make the flag waving in Tutorial 01: Sine Wave?